 Afternoons were spent enjoying the watering hole in front of the bush bar, or the pool overlooking the river.
 Some guests also opened to join a walking safari with a local guide and park ranger.
 There was no guarantee of seeing the wildlife of these walks (the animals rarely come out during the heat of the day), but these walks offered an interesting way to learn about animal tracking and the local flora.

 The game drives were the highlight of every day.
 We shared the vehicle with other guests ( another great way to reduce congestion inside the park) and were accompanied by an experienced ranger with unsurpassed knowledge of the area and its wildlife, as well as a highly-skilled tracker, whose job was to keep an eye on tracks and animals hiding in the bush.

-It took us just a few game drives to see the Big Five, as well as lots of giraffes, zebras, impalas, and wildebeest.
-We were even lucky to spot some unique rare animals, like wild dogs, honeybadgers, and steenbok.
+It took us just a few game drives to see the Big Five and lots of giraffes, zebras, impalas, and wildebeest.
+We were lucky to spot some unique, rare animals, like wild dogs, honeybadgers, and steenbok.